 Lawrenceville, Georgia 30043-6676

 Dwayne Hanberry, 49, enters his 20th year with the Southern Collegiate Athletic Conference and his seventh as the league's commissioner.
 Since the conference reorganzied in 1991, he is the league's second full-time commissioner.

 Hanberry was hired by the SCAC in 1995 as the league's sports information director.
 He was promoted to assistant commissioner in 2000, associate commissioner in 2005 and served as interim commissioner for six months before being named commissioner in June of 2008.

 Hanberry is a member of the Division III Commissioner Association (DIIICA), the National Association of Division III Athletic Administrators (NADIIIAA) and the College Sports Information Directors of America (CoSIDA) where he has served on the Membership Services Committee.
-In June 2014, he was appointed to serve a three-year term on the NCAA Division III Men's Golf Committee.
+In June 2014, he was appointed to serve a four-year term on the NCAA Division III Men's Golf Committee.

 Hanberry holds a B.B.A. degree from Oglethorpe University where he was a two-year starter on the Petrel basketball team for Coach Jack Berkshire.
 Hanberry was named team MVP his junior season and is still one of the school's all-time leaders for single-season field goal percentage, career field goal percentage and rebounds per game - both for a season and a career.